Problem Validation

 • About their life (not your solution)

-• Reveals real pain (or lack thereof)
+• Reveals real pain (or lack of it)

 The Interview Framework